Francis Collins: Projects

 In January 2016, President Obama announced a new initiative to galvanize the nation's research efforts against cancer.
-Fueled by an additional $680 million in the proposed fiscal year 2017 budget for NIH, the National Cancer Moonshot Initiative aims to accelerate progress toward the next generation of interventions to reduce cancer incidence and improve patient outcomes.
+Fueled by an additional $680 million in the proposed fiscal year 2017 budget for NIH, the National Cancer Moonshot Initiative aimed to accelerate progress toward the next generation of interventions to reduce cancer incidence and improve patient outcomes.

 In 2016, Collins instituted a number of clinical trial reforms to enhance protection of participants in research and improve reporting of research results in ClinicalTrials.gov.
 In 2017, Collins implemented the Next Generation Researchers Initiative to improve the odds for early investigators to win NIH grants.

 To support the Administration's Stop Opioid Abuse Initiative, Collins launched the NIH HEAL (Helping to End Addiction Long-term) Initiative in April 2018.
-The NIH HEAL Initiative bolsters research across NIH to improve treatments for opioid misuse and addiction and enhance pain management.
+The NIH HEAL Initiative bolstered research across NIH to improve treatments for opioid misuse and addiction and enhance pain management.
 Also in 2018, Collins launched an initiative to address sexual harassment in science and change a culture that sends messages to women and other underrepresented groups that they don't belong in biomedical research.

 In October 2021, NIH principal deputy director Larry Tabak sent a letter to Kentucky Congressman James Comer addressing NIH grants to EcoHealth Alliance.
 Comer, who has held hearings criticizing the use of U.S. federal funds for research related to bat coronaviruses in China, subsequently accused Collins of having potentially misled the Oversight Committee Republicans as to EcoHealth Alliance's activities.

 In 2023, the Biden administration announced an initiative to eliminate hepatitis C in the United States.
 Collins was the special advisor to President Biden on the hepatitis C elimination plan.
 Collins's wrote an op-ed in The New York Times on the elimination plan advocating that the U.S. commit the appropriate resources.